loliksamuel/paas_pcf_pong_matcher_spring/README.md

 **Note**: We highly recommend that you use the latest versions of any software required by this sample application.
 For example, make sure that you are using the most recent verion of maven.

+open terminal
+git clone this repo
+cd this repo

 ## Running on [Pivotal Web Services][pws]

 Log in.